 Q. What diseases are carried by deer ticks?

 A. Deer ticks may carry bacteria causing Lyme disease, spotted fever, tick bite fever, cat scratch fever, human granulocyctic anaplasmosis (HGA), and human monocytotropic ehrlichiosis (HME); viruses causing Powassan encephilitis, deer tick virus, blacklegged tick virus, and St. Croix River virus; and parasites causing babesiosis and human theileriosis.

 A. In the spring and early summer both adults and nymphs are very hungry for a blood meal and out in massive force.
 The nymphs far outnumber the adults and are just as lethal.
 In the fall, there is a resurgence in risk as adult females are looking for a blood meal to get them and their eggs through the winter.

 Q. What about just wearing white socks and tucking them in?

 A. Any strategy is better than none.
 But be aware that it takes an adult deer tick about 5 minutes to climb from your ankle to your neck.
 Continuous watching of your ankles, front, back and sides is nearly impossible.
 Furthermore, deer ticks are very small and difficult to see.
 Nymphs are nearly impossible to spot.
 Lymeez’ strategy is to knock them down on their climb and does not rely on visual interception.

 While neither Lymeez LLC or any other company can guarantee complete protection from tick bites or related reactions, Lymeez® Tick Gaiters with long lasting Active Release™ micro-encapsulated permethrin offer effective protection.

+Made in the USA.
+Patent pending.
 Outside more, worry less!™